 RIAFAS members are a special group of firefighting enthusiasts who enjoy getting together to talk about antique fire apparatus, history and tradition.
 RIAFAS is open to all individuals; you do not even need to own an antique fire engine, live in Rhode Island, or have a SPAAMFAA membership to join.
 To hold office in the chapter, you must obtain a SPAAMFAA National membership.

 If you would like to learn more about the history of antique fire apparatus, we encourage you to join.
-RIAFAS meets the 2nd Monday of every month at the East Greenwich Veterans Firefighters Hall, 80 Queen Street, East Greenwich, RI at 7:00 pm.
+RIAFAS meets the 2nd Monday of every month at the East Greenwood Fire Museum, 45 Kernick Street, Warwick, RI at 7:00 pm.

 An application to join RIAFAS can be downloaded here.